digital-work-lab/thesis-template/README.md

     *   To remove temporary (generated) filed: `make clean`
     *   To also remove the generated thesis (PDF): `make distclean`

-The above mentioned files constitute a minimal working example.
+The above-mentioned files constitute a minimal working example.
 To start your own project, simply clone this project and customize the files mentioned above.

 # Structure of a thesis